openvinotoolkit/openvino/samples/c/hello_classification_ov/README.md

-# Hello Classification C Sample for OpenVINO 2.0 C-API
+# Hello Classification C Sample for OpenVINO™ 2.0 C-API

 This sample demonstrates how to execute an inference of image classification networks like AlexNet and GoogLeNet, using Synchronous Inference Request API and input auto-resize feature.